How to Design a Conversational Chatbot

 ⏱ Reading Time: 9 minutes

-Chatbots are a trend in the tech world for quite some time now.
+Chatbots have been a trend in the tech world for quite some time now.
 We see the use of it in different fields, from customer service to marketing, logistics, eCommerce.
-They have even become our PA-s like Siri often its, having a voice and making conversation!
+They have even become our PA-s like Siri often is.
+You can even have a completely legit conversation with it!

-Smartphone era, along with the innovation-jumps in the smart-mobile technology, is making easier for brands to engage with their customers.
-That is why we see companies like Sephora joining Kik, Messenger or WeChat to become closer to their customers on the native networks they are most likely to connect
+The Smartphone era, along with the innovation-jumps in the smart-mobile technology, is making it easier for brands to engage with their customers.
+That is why we see companies like Sephora joining Kik, Messenger or WeChat to become closer to their customers on the native networks they are most likely to use.

 In the essence of the word, it is a robot.
 A robot that enables a machine to simulate human-like conversations.
 As we said in the intro, more and more companies realize the importance of this technology.
 Businesses can use a chatbot to automate and improve customer experience – from social media platforms to their apps and websites.